If you are like any other facility manager, you would know how hard it is to manage your hundreds of sites. It can become easily cumbersome.

 Facility management software solution easily integrates with other business platforms, such as third-party accounting and payment systems, reducing data entry mistakes and expediting payment and audit procedures.

-What are the types of Facilities Management Software?
+What are the types of Facility Management Software?

 While searching for the right type of FMS, you will come across some of the prominent acronyms in the industry.
 The most common ones from the list that you will come across will be CMMS, CAFM, IWMS, and EAM.